 Document Review: Auditors will examine employment and other documentation to verify that labor laws are followed.
-Documentation for review typically involves working hours, working wages, hiring paperwork and firing policies and procedures, overtime, and more.
+Documentation for review typically involves working hours, working wages, hiring paperwork firing policies and procedures, overtime, and more.

 Employee Interviews: Randomly selected employees are asked to speak privately with the auditors to provide deeper insight into working conditions, any mistreatments, working hours, and discrimination.
 These interviews are private and management is to not attend these one-on-one interviews.

-Audit End and Closing Meeting: The social compliance auditors will meet with the management team to discuss any identified potential or evident non-compliances.
+Audit End and Closing Meeting: The social compliance auditors will meet with the management team to discuss any identified potential or evident non-compliance.
 The auditors will then offer advice for improvements and help build a Corrective Action Plan (CAP).

 You may also be interested in: